 If extensive work is being done adjacent to your property (such as new building construction, demolition, the removal or addition of floors, or any foundation work), request that your neighbor cover the expenses for a professional property condition assessment of your home

 prior to the start of construction.
-This assessment is typically a thorough photographic survey of the of your home and will serve as proof, for both you and your neighbor, of the existing conditions of your property before construction began.
+This assessment is typically a thorough photographic survey of the of your home and will serve as proof of the existing conditions of your property before construction began, which will safeguard both parties.
 In the event that you experience damages during construction, the existing condition survey will serve as a photographic evidence of the conditions prior to construction.
-If your neighbor fails to cooperate or communicate, consider hiring a lawyer.
+If your neighbor fails to cooperate or communicate, consider hiring an attorney.

-For any construction occurring outside the adjacent property, your neighbor is also responsible for safeguarding your property for the duration of the construction, which may include roof protection, safety nets, scaffolding, sidewalks sheds, etc.
+For any construction on the exterior of an adjacent property, your neighbor is also by code responsible for safeguarding your property for the duration of the construction, which may include roof protection, safety netting, scaffolding, sidewalks sheds, etc.

 For NYC projects: If you believe any work is being done without approved plans, without a permit, without proper protection, or in an unsafe manner, call 311 or file a complaint online at the